 Amazon Marketplace Web Service (Amazon MWS) is a complete set of programming interfaces that allow businesses that sell their products through Amazon to integrate their internal software with Amazon's powerful online retail system.
 Areas covered by the Amazon Marketplace Web Service API include product listings, orders, payments, fulfillment, and reporting.
 By integrating in-house applications and work flows with Amazon's online retail network, companies can expand their reach, lower the cost of operations, speed up their response to customers, and grow their profits.
 For details about Progent's development support for Amazon Marketplace Web Service, visit Amazon Marketplace Web Service (MWS) application development and integration consulting.

-Contact Progent for Help Integrating Office 365 with Your On-premises Exchange Environment
+Contact Progent for Help Integrating Microsoft 365 with Your On-premises Exchange Environment

-If you need help with any aspect of integrating your on-premises Exchange organization with Office 365 Exchange Online, call Progent at 800-993-9400 or visit Contact Progent.
+If you need help with any aspect of integrating your on-premises Exchange organization with Microsoft 365 Exchange Online, call Progent at 800-993-9400 or visit Contact Progent.